GreatWizard/reliure/README.md

 - `-c`, `--config`: The configuration file/directory to process
 - `--epub`: Specify to bound the epub format
-- `--mobi`: Specify to bound the mobi format
+- `--mobi`: Specify to bound the mobi format and you accept the following terms of use: https://www.amazon.com/gp/feature.html?docId=1000599251
 - `--pdf`: Specify to bound the pdf format
 - `--kindlegen-path`: Specify the kindlegen location
+- `--non-interactive`: Does not prompt for any input
 - `-v`, `--version`: Print the version number
 - `-h`, `--help`: Print usage information